13 April 2017

 I feel more deeply now that Clark is here.
 Many of you possess this superpower without having kids.
 You are next-level feelers and empathizers.
 I salute you, and assure you that I don't think this ability belongs only to parents.
 Yes, I've dedicated much of my professional and personal time to social justice but I have to be straight with you, it wasn't because of a particularly deep human connection but rather a vague framework of and belief in justice and fairness and equality.
-But Clark came along, and now when the newspapers show photos of babies who died from Sarin gas or from drowning trying to flee their country or starving from government-created famine, I see Clark's face.
+But Clark came along, and now when the newspapers show photos of babies who died from sarin gas or from drowning trying to flee their country or starving from government-created famine, I see Clark's face.
 I see his little chubby hands grabbing up for me and I hear my whispers that I'll always keep him safe, always.
 I think about what it must be like to know with absolute certainty that I won't be able to keep that promise.
 I think about not being able to feed him or protect him from violence.
 I see his innocent eyes twinkle and picture them looking at me as bombs drop or the boogymen come.
-Many of you have always been able to see this, to feel this, but it's a somewhat new experience for me.
+Many of you have always been able to see this, to feel this, but it's a new experience for me.
 Whether I want to or not, I feel everything so deeply and painfully these days.

 Which is why I call bullshit on the border wall and the refugee ban and the lack of empathy and compassion being broadcast from the highest levels of government in our country.
 You can't take military action in Syria and pretend it's to save Syrian babies, and then deny them and their families refuge.
 You can't cut off foreign aid because you believe that American babies are worthier than non-American babies.
 You can't slash social services and health care because you believe poor babies deserve less than middle-class or rich babies.
-You can't make the choice for another woman on whether or not she even has a baby.
+You can't make the choice for a woman about whether or not she even has a baby.